Symposium on Cities and Evolution: July 24-25, 2008

 Andres Duany, DPZ Planning Team

-Audun Engh, INTBAU
+Audun Engh, INTBAU Scandinavia

 Milton Grenfell, Architect

-Quintus Jett, Organization Theorist, Center for Digital Strategies,
+Quintus Jett, Organization Theorist, Center for Digital Strategies, Dartmouth

 Gersil Kay, Conservator, Building Conservation International